chrisweb/freeMusic.zone/documentation/video_conversion.md

 ### Launch the conversion script

-To convert the "homepage" videos
+To convert the "homepage" videos, use a telnet/ssh client like putty to connect to your server (where you installed freeMusic.zone)

 go into the root directory of the project "/var/www/freeMusic.zone"